 - For me personally, every course on my transcripts is part of the story of my life at that time.
 I can remember every class I took and every professor (maybe not the name, but definitely how the course was facilitated and how I felt about the course at the time.
 The “at the time” part is important, because I misjudged a few things back then.

 - Certain courses are of personal value to me.
 My obsession during high school and undergraduate was celestial mechanics.
 The only, and I emphasize ONLY, reason I chose to attend UNC-CH was that at the time, it was the only college in the state that offered a separate major in astronomy (as opposed to a minor in astronomy) and was the only college that offered a course in celestial mechanics taught by one of the “celebrities” in the field.
 Morris Davis had just officially retired when AST131 was finally put on the schedule, and I was determined to ace that course.
 Dr. Davis was one of the professors I met when I came to UNC-CH to look around early in my senior year of high school.
 He was also one of the few who took my interests seriously and encouraged them.
 He even arranged for me to visit the U.S. Naval Observatory during the summer of 1987 so I could meet my (at the time) heroes in the Nautical Almanac Office.
 As you can see, I met that goal and no one can ever take that away from me.
 To my knowledge, that was also the last time AST131 was ever offered at UNC-CH.
 What an honor to have taken my most cherished course from a player in the field for his last class!
 It almost makes me cry to think about it.
 Oh, and by the way, one of the reasons I got an A- in the course was that I’d studied much of the material on my own as an obsession.
 There wasn’t much in the course that I’d not seen before.
-I’d studied Gaussian and Laplacian orbit determination, elementary celestial mechanics, and the creation of ephemerides for comets and asteroids.
-This, I suspect, is what many student in physics mistake for learning in the classroom.
+I had studied Gaussian and Laplacian orbit determination, elementary celestial mechanics, and the creation of ephemerides for comets and asteroids.
+This, I suspect, is what many students in physics mistake for learning in the classroom.
 In other words, I think most of the people who effortlessly breeze through do so because of prior experience with the content.
 Woe to those who are seeing it for the first time, but those are the students I think we should be targeting because they are the majority.

 - My calculus grades are interesting.
 At the time, UNC-CH required four semesters of calculus.
 I got an A in the first semester because it was nearly a word for word repeat of my high school calculus course, same textbook (Thomas and Finney) and all.
 I got a D in each of the following three semesters, the first of which was taught by a a then graduate student who is now employed by the UNC-CH math department as a course coordinator.
 The third and fourth semesters were taught by fully tenured professors, but the courses did not contain the material described in the course catalog, at least not to the extent that they were helpful to me as an astronomy major.
 In one of them, the professor departed from the textbook and used the language of differential forms to present the material.
 This is very cool, and something I find personally interesting, but he did it with no discussion of why he was doing it and with no connection whatsoever with other areas like, you know, physics.
 The fourth semester is a blur now because I can’t remember one single thing I learned from the course or from the professor.
 Incidentally, we used the same text (Thomas and Finney) for the first two semesters and another text (Shenk) for the second two semesters.
 I still have them of course.